-Mono Wine Restaurant – An all-day wine restaurant with a cozy atmosphere, fancy cocktail recipes, and more than 120 choices of wine, it’s two paths from Plaka.
+Mono Wine Restaurant – An all-day wine restaurant with a cozy atmosphere, fancy cocktail recipes, and more than 120 choices of wine, it’s two steps away from Plaka.
 (Mpenizelou Palaiologou 4)

-Oinoscent – Just a step outside Plaka’s borders too, this wine bar offers more than 1000 wine codes.
+Oinoscent – Just a step outside Plaka’s borders too, this wine bar has more than 1000 bottles to choose from.
 (Voulis 45-47)

-Insider Tips- Something you may not know about Plaka is that during the 60’s it used to be the place for traditional boîtes, small live music venues, like cabarets, inspired by the French Nouvelle Vague cinema movement.
+Insider Tips- Something you may not know about Plaka is that during the 60s it used to be the place for traditional boîtes, small live music venues, like cabarets, inspired by the French Nouvelle Vague cinema movement.
 Today most of them are closed (like the legendary boîte Esperides) but you can still find a few, like Apanemia and Vatraxoi.
-For traditional Greek live music, you can also visit the Perivoli tou Ouranou, one of the oldest venues for laika in Athens.
+For traditional Greek live music, you can also visit Lyra, which fills the alleyway with music every night, and the Perivoli tou Ouranou, one of the oldest venues for laika in Athens.

 For Some Fine Dining…

-2Mazi, modern interiors inside a neoclassical mansion with inventive gastronomic creations using local products.
-It’s a tasty twist of Greek (island) cuisine.
+2Mazi – boasting modern interiors inside a neoclassical mansion, they serve inventive gastronomic creations using local products.
+It’s a tasty twist on Greek (island) cuisine.
 (Nikis Street 48)